 Store Important Info Deliberately

-Be aware that sites like Google Docs and Dropbox may not be as secure as you would like.
+Be aware that sites like Google Drive and Dropbox may not be as secure as you would like.
 Before storing important information in them, be sure to educate yourself on the security implications for both.

 For employees: If you handle “Confidential” Data, as defined in the ADS policy, be sure to contact T&I about the appropriate way to store those materials.